Japan’s FSA Enhances Audit Processes for Financial and Crypto Exchanges

 Roundtable Discussions to Forge Path Forward

-This collaborative approach underscores a proactive stance in addressing the issues highlighted in a recent FSA monitoring report, which pointed out the lax audit and scrutiny practices prevalent among financial firms.
-In response, the FSA is set to revise its “Current Situation and Issues” guidelines to incorporate more robust auditing measures that mirror the trends in international regulation.
+Notably, this collaborative approach clearly underscores a proactive stance in addressing the issues highlighted in a recent FSA monitoring report, which pointed out the lax audit and scrutiny practices prevalent among financial firms.
+Furthermore, in response to these findings, the FSA plans to revise its ‘Current Situation and Issues’ guidelines by incorporating more robust auditing measures.
+These measures will directly reflect trends in international regulation, ensuring alignment with global standards.

 Crackdown on Unregistered Crypto Exchanges